Learn About The Law

 (f) “Gestational age” means the time that has elapsed since the first day of the woman's last menstrual period.

-(g) “Medical emergency” means a condition that, in reasonable medical judgment, so complicates the medical condition of the pregnant woman as to necessitate the immediate abortion of her pregnancy to avert the death of the woman or for which a delay necessary to comply with the applicable statutory requirements will create serious risk of substantial and irreversible physical impairment of a major bodily function.
-No condition shall be deemed a medical emergency if based on a claim or diagnosis that the woman will engage in conduct which would result in her death or in substantial and irreversible physical impairment of a major bodily function.
+(g) “Medical emergency” means a condition that, in reasonable medical judgment, so complicates the medical condition of the pregnant woman as to necessitate the immediate abortion of such woman's pregnancy to avert the death of the woman or for which a delay necessary to comply with the applicable statutory requirements will create serious risk of substantial and irreversible physical impairment of a major bodily function.
+No condition shall be deemed a medical emergency if based on a claim or diagnosis that such woman will engage in conduct that would result in such woman's death or in substantial and irreversible physical impairment of a major bodily function.

 (h) “Minor” means a person less than 18 years of age.